COVID-19 pandemic in Austria: Prevention measures

 On 16 March 2020, a nationwide stay-at-home order went into force.
-Homes may only be left for a handful of specified reasons, see above.
-Non essential retail work that cannot be done from home was stopped.
+Homes could only be left for a handful of specified reasons, see above.
+Non essential retail work that could not be done from home was stopped.

 On 17 March 2020, in addition to border checks, Austria banned all arrivals from Italy, China's Hubei Province, Iran, and South Korea, excepting those who had a medical certificate no more than four days old that confirmed they were not affected by coronavirus.

-On 27 March 2020, it was announced that no further prevention measures are planned.
+On 27 March 2020, it was announced that no further prevention measures were planned.

 On 30 March 2020, the government laid out plans to introduce compulsory wearing of face masks covering mouth and nose.
-From 6 April onwards, this will only affect persons entering supermarkets, but will be extended to more public places in the near future.
+From 6 April onwards, this only affected persons entering supermarkets, but was planned to be extended to more public places in the near future.

 On 21 May 2020, the Austrian Chancellor Sebastian Kurz stated that tourism is a driving force of the Austrian economy, accounting for about 8% of its GDP and involving hundreds of thousands of employees.
 He invited German tourists usually directed to Italy to vacation in safer Austria and contextually launched a 40 million Euro international campaign for tourism.

 On 23 May 2020, tourists coming from Germany and Switzerland to Italy were allowed to cross Austrian borders, but with the prohibition of any kind of stop within their national area.

-On 3 June 2020, the Austrian Foreign Minister Alexander Schallenberg told Austria had agreed with Germany, Switzerland, Liechtenstein, Slovenia, Hungary, Slovakia and the Czech Republic that their countries' borders will be reciprocally reopened from 4 June.
+On 3 June 2020, the Austrian Foreign Minister Alexander Schallenberg stated that Austria had agreed with Germany, Switzerland, Liechtenstein, Slovenia, Hungary, Slovakia and the Czech Republic that their countries' borders would be reciprocally reopened from 4 June.
 The agreement doesn't yet affect the borders with Italy.